couchbase/couchbase-lite-ios/README.md

 Latency matters a lot to users, so a local database takes frustration out of the equation.
 It’s got JSON documents, and the same map/reduce as Couchbase Server, in a pint-sized edition.

-Couchbase Lite compiles natively for iOS and Android.
+Couchbase Lite compiles natively for iOS, Android, Mac OS and .NET.
 Half a megabyte optimized, for quick launch and snappy user experience on occasionally connected devices when data matters.

 **Lightweight** means: